stagestop/stagestop.github.io/_pages/about.md

 <hr>

 # OUR MISSION
 Stage Stop Gun Shop’s mission is to provide competitive pricing, a great selection and excellent customer service.
-In the effort to achieve these goals, they will continue to add products and services to better serve their customers.
+In the effort to achieve these goals, we will continue to add products and services to better serve their customers.

 <hr>